 You’re going to want good ventilation around your shop.
 Breathing in toxic fumes from paints or inhaling sawdust can result in respiratory problems.

-Sidewall ventilation vents paired with some sort of circulation system (a ceiling fan or box fan) works well.
-Depending on how often you’re in your workshop, you may also want to consider some sort of exhaust system.
+Sidewall ventilation vents paired with some circulation system (a ceiling fan or box fan) work well.
+Depending on how often you’re in your workshop, you may also want to consider some exhaust systems.

-If installing vents or an exhaust system isn’t an option for you, you’ll at least want to get in the habit of opening the garage door while you’re working.
+If installing vents or an exhaust system isn’t an option, you’ll at least want to get into the habit of opening the garage door while you’re working.

-If you have the space and the desire to turn your garage into a workshop, then yes, you should absolutely do it!
-Garage workshops are an excellent addition for those that enjoy home improvements, working on DIY projects, or that simply need a place to keep all their tools.
+If you have the space and the desire to turn your garage into a workshop, then yes, you should do it!
+Garage workshops are an excellent addition for those that enjoy home improvements, are working on DIY projects, or need a place to keep all their tools.